willdurand-edu/php-slides/src/extended/01_symfony2.md

     $response->send();

-The front controller file (`app.php` in this example) is the actual PHP file that's executed when using a Symfony2 application and its job is to **use a Kernel** class, `AppKernel`, to **bootstrap the application**, for a given **environment**.
+The front controller file (`app.php` in this example) is the actual PHP file that's executed when using a Symfony application and its job is to **use a Kernel** class, `AppKernel`, to **bootstrap the application**, for a given **environment**.